walter-a-jablonowski/pacman/ai_initial.md

 ---------------------------------------------------------------

 That is better.
 Make the pacman and just a little slower moving so that it is easier to change direction using the keyboard.
-Currently it's a little hard to press the button soon enough.
+Currently it's a little hard to press the button fast enough.
 Also make the ghosts move at the same speed as the pacman.

 ---------------------------------------------------------------